 I have been recording images my entire life.
 In the early 1990s I moved to New York City and worked as an assistant to a variety of photographers; product, portrait, and editorial.
-In the mid 1990s I moved to Nashville and I am currently in the process of editing a book of work I accumulated there over the 8 years I called Tennessee my home.
+In the mid 1990s I moved to Nashville and just finished compiling a book of work I accumulated there over the 8 years I called Tennessee my home – Nashville Reverie.
 Upon returning to San Anselmo almost a decade ago I began an extensive and deep affair with the Marin County Watershed land.
 I can say with certainty that I have been on every trail at least a half dozen times on the Fairfax side of the mountain and often, it’s trail be damned!
 With my dogs as instigators, I hike regardless of path or weather I didn’t set out to take pictures there; it happened effortlessly at first, with my phone camera.
 Then, two years ago, I started carrying a Leica D-Lux 5 which I dig because it’s a digital camera with manual settings.
 This allows me the flexibility to capture the light how I see it, not how Apple sees it.
 It also allows me to have full control over print size.
 I don’t set out to find a photograph and there are many days when I come home empty handed.
 And there are many days when I could never capture the stunning beauty through my camera no matter how I try: I can’t translate the illumination of the edge of a cloud or capture the flickering of the light dancing on the ground below a group of rustling pines.
 What I am able to glean is merely my instant of being struck by the beauty of the land on which I was born.
 Being in nature is awesome.
 I hope to inspire others to venture out alone and listen.